cvlab-ai/polish_banknotes/README.md

 ### Neural network

-The neural network we're working on is based on TensorFlow+Keras Image classification.
-We used yolo architecture to train our best model - created by Team Android.
+The neural network we're working on is based on PyTorch Image classification which is then exported into TensorFlow Lite.
+We used YOLOv5s-cls architecture to train our best model - created by Team Android.

 ### Datasets